Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Model Component Analysis

-ExPLAIND identifies parameters in layers $6-9$ (listed in \cref{sec:copy_ablation_additional_details}) as the top contributors of copy-suppressing influence in Phase II.
+ExPLAIND identifies parameters in layers $6$--$9$ as the top contributors of copy-suppressing influence in Phase II (see \cref{fig:parallel_on_copy_explaind}).
 We find that exciting them results in both higher context copying and higher source word copying (tripled and doubled in the ablated final checkpoint, respectively).
-Inhibiting them results in even higher context copying, but does not have this same effect on source word copying (quadrupled in the ablated final checkpoint).
+Inhibiting them results in even higher context copying (quadrupled in the ablated final checkpoint), but does not have this same effect on source word copying.
 By contrast, the unablated model has learned to copy specifically the source word by this point (albeit incorrectly).
-This suggests a more complicated role of the parameters in layers $6-9$: they are calibrated to control \emph{where} to copy from, as inhibiting them causes untargeted copying, but also, \emph{whether} to copy, as exciting them results in both targeted and untargeted copying.
+This suggests a more complicated role of the parameters in layers $6$--$9$.
+They seem calibrated to control \emph{where} to copy from, as inhibiting them causes untargeted copying, but also, \emph{whether} to copy, as exciting them results in both targeted and untargeted copying.

-Taken together, the parameters in these lower layers drive much of the copy decision.
-We hypothesize that this, in combination with the increasing translation signal seen in the logit lens margin plot (\cref{fig:margin_gradient_ll}), leads to improved translation.
-Further, that the increased translation signal reflects the development of a generalizing mechanism, which we investigate in the following section.
+Overall, the parameters in these lower layers appear to drive much of the copy behavior.
+We hypothesize that the increasing translation signal in the logit lens margin plot (\cref{fig:margin_gradient_ll}) leads to improved translation without token overlap, and that it reflects the development of a generalizing mechanism, which we investigate in the following section.